Evensong (novel)

 Evensong is a 1932 novel by the British writer Beverley Nichols.
 It was inspired by the life of the opera singer Nellie Melba, whom Nichols had known during her later years.
-The same year Nichols collaborated with Edward Knoblock on a play version which was a major hit in the West End.
+The same year, Nichols collaborated with Edward Knoblock on a play version, a major hit in the West End.

 Adaptation

-In 1934 the story was adapted into a film of the same title by Gainsborough Pictures.
-Directed by Victor Saville it starred Evelyn Laye in the lead role.
+In 1934, the story was adapted into a film of the same title by Gainsborough Pictures.
+Directed by Victor Saville, it starred Evelyn Laye in the lead role.